Source: Android Central

 The best emulator for most

-BlueStacks is the best Android emulator due to the ability to use this on either Mac or PC.
+BlueStacks is the best Android emulator due to the ability to use it on either Mac or PC.
 Download your favorite games, create custom controls for your keyboard and mouse, then sit back and get started on those long gaming sessions.

 2. NoxPlayer